telicent-oss/smart-caches-core/docs/data-security/index.md

 The `SecurityLabels<T>` interface treats labels in abstract terms, allowing API users to be treat the labels in entirely abstract terms, while a plugin can internally decode the encoded byte sequence into whatever data structures it needs to operate over.
-A plugins `SecurityLabelsParser` converts from the opaque byte sequences into a plugins specific `SecurityLabels` implementation.
-Note that there is no corresponding encoding interface needed as access to the opaque byte sequence is always provided by the `SecurityLabels` interface so applications that need to store labels for later evaluation can simply store the opaque byte sequence directly and re-parse when needed.
+A plugin provides a `SecurityLabelsParser` that can convert from the opaque byte sequences into a plugins specific `SecurityLabels` implementation.
+Note that there is no corresponding encoding interface needed as access to the opaque byte sequence is always provided by the `SecurityLabels` interface so applications that need to store labels for later evaluation can simply store the opaque byte sequence directly and re-parse later as needed.

 #### Notes on encoding fine-grained labels